 • Replacing _parse_http_request_bytes with the view parser inside the cancel-aware reactor path.
 The view parser exists here as a standalone public function; the reactor will adopt it once the trait integration is settled.

-This intentional split keeps the diff reviewable.
-The shape and public API of RequestView are stable from this commit forward; the integration step is purely "switch the reactor's internal call site," which lands without breaking handlers.
+The shape and public API of RequestView are stable; the integration step is purely "switch the reactor's internal call site," which lands without breaking handlers.
+The integration portion is a follow-up alongside the reactor surgery.

 Example: